-- Blue and Orange Morality: not as prevalent as with the Aztecs, but the Quiché still made their share of human sacrifices.
+- Blue and Orange Morality: Not as prevalent as with the Aztecs, but the Quiché still made their share of human sacrifices.

-- Dark Is Not Evil: interestingly, the Lords of Xibalbá are associated with darkness and play an antagonistic role, but they aren't as explicitly evil as Vucub-Caquix.
+- Dark Is Not Evil: Interestingly, the Lords of Xibalbá are associated with darkness and play an antagonistic role, but they aren't as explicitly evil as Vucub-Caquix.
 This is because they represent death and illness, hence they are hateful but never killed, as opposed to the punishment of Vucub-Caquix and sons.

-- Disproportionate Retribution: the 400 young men decide to kill Zipacná after he helps them moving a log.
+- Disproportionate Retribution: The 400 young men decide to kill Zipacná after he helps them moving a log.
 It is widely believed that they really did it because he helped with a condescending attitude but that's still pretty extreme.

-- Downer Ending: the Quiché civilization is conquered and most of their beliefs are forgotten after they are converted.
+- Downer Ending: The Quiché civilization is conquered and most of their beliefs are forgotten after they are converted.

 - Evil Is Petty: Vucub-Caquix and sons.

-- Hijacked by Jesus: not as prevalent as one may think for an Indian work post-conquest, but some similarities are jarring.
+- Hijacked by Jesus: Not as prevalent as one may think for an Indian work post-conquest, but some similarities are jarring.
 Women are created while men sleep, the mother of the hero is a virgin, etc.

-- Loads and Loads of Characters: counting all the secondary gods, the gods that helped in the different creations of humans and the lineages you get quite the list.
+- Loads and Loads of Characters: Counting all the secondary gods, the gods that helped in the different creations of humans and the lineages you get quite the list.

-- Lost in Translation: lions and tigers are mentioned, which in fact did not exist in the area.
+- Lost in Translation: Lions and tigers are mentioned, which in fact did not exist in the area.
 Somewhere along the translations the real animals mentioned were lost.
 They may stand in for jaguars and ocelots, which actually lived in the area.

-- Rule of Three: if you count their first attempt trying to make animals into talking, thinking and praising them, Tepeu and Gucumatz do not succeed into making real humans until their third time.
+- Rule of Three: If you count their first attempt trying to make animals into talking, thinking and praising them, Tepeu and Gucumatz do not succeed into making real humans until their third time.

 - Single-Minded Twins: Hunahpú and Ixbalanqué could easily be one single person, as well as many of the many duos that appear in story.

-- Those Two Guys: rare heroic example in Hunahpú and Ixbalanqué.
+- Those Two Guys: A rare heroic example in Hunahpú and Ixbalanqué.
 Also notable in that pretty much every single charater is part of a duo, including the fathers, the mentors, and the gods.
 Even most of the Lords of Xibalbá are described in duos.

 - You Killed My Father: Hunahpú and Ixbalanqué to the Thirteen Lords of Xibalbá.